jhipster/jhipster-ide/README.md

-# jdl
+# JDL
-An Xtext DSL for the JHipster Domain Language
+An Xtext based exitor for the JHipster Domain Language